-The Nissan Pathfinder is a seven seater that is ideal for those who are looking for a vehicle that is also practical for off-road use.
-It houses many features among its three main trims, the Acenta and the manual and automatic Tekna trims.
+The Nissan Pathfinder is a seven-seater that is ideal for those who are looking for a vehicle that is also practical for off-road use.
+It comes in three main trims, the Acenta, the manual Tekna, and the automatic Tekna.
+Each trim has a lot of features.

 What does the Pathfinder offer?